Venue: Zoom meeting

 Contact: Kimberly Soane Democratic Services Officer

-To receive apologies for absence and note any substitutions.
+To receive apologies for absence and to report any substitutions

-To receive from Members declarations of interests in relation to any items included on the agenda for this meeting, in accordance with Waverley’s Code of Local Government Conduct.
+To receive from members declarations of interest in relation to any items included on the agenda for this meeting, in accordance with the Waverley Code of Local Government Conduct.